Kilwa Masoko, Lindi: Geography

 The town of Kilwa Masoko is located at the tip of the Kilwa Peninsula 300 km south of Dar es Salaam.
 Across east from the Kilwa sound is the Island of Kilwa Kisiwani.
 To the south of the peninsula is the Mavuji River.

 Demographics

 According to the 2012 Tanzania National Census, the population of the Kilwa Masoko was 13,601 of which 6,462 were male and 7,139 were female.
 Most residents of Kilwa district practice Sunni Islam.
 Kilwa Masoko has one of the smallest household sizes in Kilwa district with 3.9 people per household.

 Economy

 The economy of Kilwa Masoko is primarily based on government administration and Cultural tourism.
 On nearby Kilwa Kisiwani island there are ancient Swahili ruins which were declared a UNESCO World Heritage Site in 1981, and is only accessible by boat through from the port of Kilwa Masoko.
 Other economic activities include fishing and small scale urban agriculture within the town.
 The town hosts a few number of hotels for guests and tourists.

 Arts & Culture

-The culture of Kila Masoko is mostly Swahili culture with a mix of traditional Mwera customs and values.
+The culture of Kilwa Masoko is mostly Swahili culture with a mix of traditional Mwera customs and values.